octo-technology-downunder/gcp-app-engine-flex-with-go/README.md

 To do so, just use this simple command line in you shell: `gcloud app deploy`.

 It will ask you a few questions like in which region you do want to deploy the app.

+Note that you must set service's argument of yaml file to default !

+service: default

+Or you'll get the following error:

+ERROR: (gcloud.app.deploy) INVALID_ARGUMENT: The first service (module) you upload to a new application must be the 'default' service (module).
+Please upload a version of the 'default' service (module) before uploading a version for the 'go-demo-roch' service (module).

 Then take a coffee, it could take up to 10 minutes for the app to be created.

 #### Check the results in the google cloud online console